 Unlike technology, the American educational system is ancient.

 Sure, we have laptops in high schools and most college professors are finally embracing electronic forms of communication and instruction, but that doesn’t cut it.
-The technological forces and service industries of this country are being innovated in leaps and bounds, yet the educational foundation that is being set for future generations is, in many ways, pathetic.
-Since the system itself doesn’t innovate, how can it stress and pass on an innovative mindset to pupils?
+The technological forces and service industries of this country are being innovated in leaps and bounds, yet the educational foundation that is being set for future generations is, in many ways, extremely slow.
+When the system itself is slow to innovate, how can it stress and pass on an innovative mindset to pupils?
 It can’t!

 1. “Achievement is the focus.”